This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Heat up a pot or preferably a big clay pot with 4 cups of water.
-Bring it to boil and then add in the garlic, pork belly, and cracked peppercorns.
+- Heat up a pot, preferably a big clay pot, with 4 cups of water.
+Bring it to a boil, then add in the garlic, pork belly, and cracked peppercorns.

 - Bring the pork belly to boil before adding the hard-boiled eggs, fried tofu, soy sauce, sweet soy sauce and dark soy sauce.